101 Things to do in Bournemouth – Christchurch Cheese & Chilli Festival

 Taste Tent

-As an adult, I thoroughly enjoyed by day at the festival.
-But children are well catered for too, as dedicated areas offer entertainment and activities to keep them engaged throughout the day.
+As an adult, I thoroughly enjoyed my day at the festival.
+But children are very well catered for too, with dedicated areas offering entertainment and activities to keep them engaged throughout the day.
+As well as walkabout musicians and stilt walkers and a Treasure Hunt.
 All presided over by the festival’s mascot (Katie the Koala – no idea what that has to do with chillies.
 Or cheese.)

-A small fun fair contains rides and a bouncy castle to keep kids entertained, but several of them seemed more intent on stamping on the air dancing chillies.
+A small Fun Fair contains fairground rides and a bouncy castle to keep kids entertained.
+Although several children seemed more intent on stamping on the air dancing chillies!

 Christchurch Cheese & Chilli Festival Air Dancing Chilli